ByChelsea/CMOS/README.md

 ## Data Preparation
 To prepare data, download datasets [NYUv2-BSR](https://drive.google.com/file/d/1W9zy45nvje8zQ7QaU0DK1c_9hPeGqB8R/view?usp=drive_link) and [Cityscapes-BSR](https://drive.google.com/file/d/1RLcLZbdq7qhqDgl4elywKSZX3Sq7Nwd3/view?usp=drive_link) from Google Drive and place them in the './datasets' folder.
+The creation of these two datasets is based on [this repository](https://github.com/codeslake/SYNDOF).
+Please refer to our paper for more detais.

 ## Training